laineus/libra/public/audio/HappyEnd.md

 Happy End / Laineus feat.
-Hatsune Miku
+KAFU

 If the Sound of Night Wind is the god's voice
 I'm going to hear it until the sun comes up